Adrian Price-Whelan, Kelle Cruz, Stephanie T. Douglas

 Read an ASCII file using astropy.io

-Convert between representations of coordinate components using astropy.coordinates
+Convert between representations of coordinate components using astropy.coordinates (hours to degrees)

 Make a spherical projection sky plot using matplotlib